-openvswitch-xen. spec needs to know a number of pieces of information about the XenServer kernel.
+openvswitch-xen.spec needs to know a number of pieces of information about the XenServer kernel.
 Usually, it can figure these out for itself, but if it does not do it correctly then you can specify them yourself as parameters to the build.
 Thus, the final rpmbuild step above can be elaborated as:

-- Xen Kernel name> is the name of the XenServer kernel package, e.g. kernel-xen or kernel-NAME-xen, without the kernel- prefix. - <Xen Kernel version> is the output of:
+- <openvswitch version> is the version number that appears in the name of the Open vSwitch tarball, e.g. 0.90.0. - Xen Kernel name> is the name of the XenServer kernel package, e.g. kernel-xen or kernel-NAME-xen, without the kernel-prefix. - <Xen Kernel version> is the output of: